godotengine/godot-docs/tutorials/animation/2d_skeletal_deform.rst

 .. seealso::

-   Before starting, we recommend you to go through the :ref:`doc_cutout_animation` tutorial to gain a general understanding of animating within Godot.
+   Before starting, we recommend you to go through the :ref:`doc_2d_skeletons` tutorial to gain a general understanding of skeletons within Godot.

 For this tutorial, we will be using a single image to construct our character.
 Download it from :download:`gBot_pieces.png <img/gBot_pieces.png>` or save the